Register of Absentee Electors

 You will be unable to choose another voting option once your application has been approved.

-You are responsible for the postage to return your ballot and you need to ensure you leave enough time for it to arrive at Elections Ontario by 6:00 P.M.
+You are responsible for the cost of returning your completed ballot to Elections Ontario.
+We must receive your ballot by 6:00 P.M.
 (Eastern Time) on election day.